Investment Readiness and Operational Resilience Evidence | Continuity Strength

 Sponsor-Backed Portfolio Companies

-PE-owned portfolio companies preparing for next-round investment, secondary sale, or exit, where consistent operational readiness is part of the value-creation plan and the data room.
+PE-owned portfolio companies being prepared for secondary sale or exit, where consistent operational resilience is part of the value-creation plan and the data room.

-Companies raising growth equity, strategic, or institutional capital where investor diligence expects operational evidence at the same level as financial Quality of Earnings.
+The smaller share: companies raising growth, strategic, or institutional capital where investor diligence expects to see the business holds up under disruption, at the level of a financial Quality of Earnings.

-You have a transaction ahead and the operational story sits in spreadsheets, slide decks, or the founder's head.
-The buyer will not accept that as evidence, and the work to produce structured evidence has not yet started.
+You have a transaction ahead and the evidence of how the business manages operational risk sits in spreadsheets, slide decks, or the founder's head.
+The buyer will not accept that as evidence, and the work to produce it has not yet started.

 Three positions on the same transaction timeline.